MELBOURNE DUI ACCIDENT LAWYER

 - Jail time may be increased to nine months for aggravating circumstances surrounding the DUI such as a higher BAC of 0.15 percent or more or driving under the influence with one or more passengers under 18 years of age.
 Jail time increases to 12 months if the DUI accident caused property damage or minor injuries to another person.
 Jail time increases to five years if the accident caused serious injuries.

 Criminal penalties punish the drunk driver.
-Civil consequences are necessary to compensate the drunk driver’s victims.
+Civil consequences are necessary to compensate the drunk driver’s victims, and retaining a Melbourne DUI accident attorney becomes critical.

 Under Florida law, “civil DUI” does not exist.
 Instead, various civil consequences follow from the same events or incidents that led to the driver’s DUI conviction.
 The civil case allows victims to pursue the drunk driver for damages.
 Civil cases against a drunk driver in Florida either occur simultaneously or after criminal DUI prosecution.
 Most commonly, civil consequences of a DUI conviction include:

 - Civil suits brought by accident victims or their representatives.
 If an accident caused property damage or bodily injuries, the plaintiffs are usually compensated by the DUI driver’s insurance company.
 However, if the DUI-related accident caused severe damage, such as death, the potential to recover awarded damages may exceed the driver’s insurance policy maximum limits.
-In that case, the victim or his o her family members or a representative may bring direct suit against the driver for remaining damages.
+In that case, the victim or his or her family members or a representative may bring direct suit against the driver for remaining damages.
+This is handled by a Melbourne DUI injury attorney.

 - Insurance issues result from a DUI conviction.
 The DUI is a serious offense.
 The offender is now considered a high risk insured by the insurance underwriter.
 Typically, the insurer will then either raise the driver’s premium rates or drop the driver from policy coverage.
 Therefore, the presence of a DUI on a driver’s record will make it more difficult for the offender to buy insurance or find a new insurance company willing to underwrite the risk.